 Probably the most challenging road on the course is Highway 89 from Truckee to South Lake Tahoe.
 Legs 9 through 17 travel along this highway.
 We want you to be particularly careful along this stretch.

 Runners should do the following:

 - Runners must wear their reflective vests even if they are running along this highway during the day time. - Run off the roadway on the shoulder whenever you can.
 Run outside of the white line that separates the main roadway from the shoulder.
 NEVER run on the white line.
-NEVER run inside the white line in the traffic lane. - Only cross the highway where we instruct you to cross.
-Those crossing are on Legs 9, 11, 12, and 15. - Leg 15 is the narrowest leg on the course and there are very limited places for the van to stop.
-So runners need to be alert and runners should expect to run this without any van support.
-Just follow the ribbon of road.
-You cannot get lost.
-Run with traffic on the right side of the road.
-CROSS THE HIGHWAY AT THE END of the leg at the exchange point.
-Be careful running this leg and crossing at the end of the leg.
+NEVER run inside the white line in the traffic lane. - On Legs 11, 12, 13 and 16, we encourage you to run on the bike path that is next to the roadway. - Leg 15 IS A BIG CHANGE!
+It is the narrowest leg on the course and there are very limited places for the van to stop.
+Runners need to be alert and should expect to run this Leg without any van support.
+This year runners will cross the road at the BEGINNING of Leg 15.
+Run AGAINST traffic on the left side of the road.
+YOU WILL NOT CROSS THE HIGHWAY AT THE END of the leg.
+Be careful running this leg and crossing at the start of the leg.